SmartBear/readyapi4j/CONCEPTS.md

 ````

 A recipe consists of an array of testSteps that can execute requests, transfer values, define properties, etc - each containing
-properties corresponding to their type.
-For a quick reference of all available steps and their properties have a look at [REFERENCE.md].
+properties corresponding to their type, have a look at the [core module](modules/core/README.md) for an overview of available
+TestSteps, Assertions, etc.

 ## Creating recipes with code